Region-Aware Multimodal Large Language Model via SlowFast Tokenization and Pseudo-Mask Guidance for 3D CT Report Generation: Introduction

 \section{Introduction}

-Computed tomography (CT) plays a crucial role in medical diagnostics, providing clinicians with detailed information about anatomical structures and pathological conditions \cite{hussain2022modern}.
-Compared to 2D imaging, 3D CT captures spatial relationships and lesion details with higher precision, thereby enabling more accurate and comprehensive diagnoses.
-However, manually analyzing numerous CT slices and generating radiology reports is a time-consuming and labor-intensive task for radiologists \cite{goergen2013evidence, Claessens2015EarlyCC}.
-Therefore, the development of automated systems that enhance diagnostic quality while alleviating clinicians' workload is essential.
+Computed tomography (CT) is a fundamental imaging modality widely used in clinical diagnosis, enabling detailed assessment of anatomical structures and pathological conditions \cite{hussain2022modern}.
+However, interpreting large volumes of CT slices and composing radiology reports remains a time-intensive process that imposes a substantial workload on radiologists \cite{goergen2013evidence, Claessens2015EarlyCC}.
+Consequently, automated systems that improve diagnostic efficiency while reducing clinical burden are highly desirable.

-Recent progress in Multi-Modal Large Language Models (MLLMs) \cite{alayrac2022flamingo, li2023blip, liu2023visual, wu2024deepseek, bai2025qwen2} have facilitated the effective handling of complex multimodal tasks by leveraging the robust language understanding capabilities of large language models (LLMs).
-In line with these advancements, MLLMs in the medical domain have demonstrated the ability to comprehend medical images and relevant clinical information, enabling their application in report generation tasks.
+Recent advances in multimodal large language models (MLLMs) have achieved remarkable progress in complex multimodal reasoning tasks through strong language understanding capabilities and instruction tuning \cite{chen2024next}.
+In particular, recent open-source 3D medical MLLMs \cite{wu2023towards, bai2024m3d, xin2025med3dvlm, hamamci2024developing, shi2025medm} have demonstrated promising capabilities in jointly interpreting medical images and clinical information, supporting applications such as report generation and visual question answering.

-Yet, most existing studies primarily focus on 2D medical images, leaving the field of report generation for 3D data (e.g., CT, MRI) relatively unexplored.
-This limitation can be attributed to several technical challenges such as data scarcity, the complexity of feature extraction, and the high computational cost associated with processing large-scale datasets \cite{Zhou2020ARO, Willemink2020PreparingMI}.

-The recent release of large-scale 3D CT datasets, such as CT-RATE \cite{hamamci2024foundation} and RadGenome-Chest CT \cite{zhang2024radgenome}, has created new opportunities for advancements in 3D medical image analysis and report generation.
-Notably, open-source 3D medical MLLMs \cite{wu2023towards, chen2024medblip, bai2024m3d, hamamci2024ct2rep, hamamci2024developing} have shown promising results in few tasks such as anomaly detection and context retrieval.
-However, these MLLMs predominantly rely on global volume-level features, which limits their ability to capture the fine-grained, region-specific details that are essential for report generation.
-To advance MLLMs towards generating diagnostically valuable CT reports, it is crucial to develop models that not only extract region-focused information effectively but also integrate it seamlessly into the report generation process.

-Another challenge in analyzing 3D medical images is the absence of robust and well-optimized encoders.
-While 2D medical images share a similar data structure with natural images, allowing for transfer learning using pre-trained universal 2D encoders \cite{eslami2023pubmedclip, perez2025exploring, song2024general}, 3D medical images differ significantly from natural images.
-This makes it difficult to directly apply existing encoders to 3D medical images.
-Inevitably, 3D encoders require extensive pre-training for medical imaging applications, which entails substantial computational costs.